 Their most recent project is an original multi-cultural program, titled “Folk Music of Classical Composers”.
 Featured composers are Sibelius, Copland, de Falla, Bartok, Mamiya, and Chopin.
 All of these composers are widely known for integrating the traditional folk music of their heritage into classical music, and bringing spotlights to the underrepresented cultures throughout Western Music history.
 The duo hopes to offer diverse and cross-cultural experience to the audience, and show how cultures, although different from one another, can speak to every one of us with a sense of belonging, comfort, and nostalgia.

-Jesse is an avid chamber musician and teacher.
-He is currently a member of the Des Moines Symphony, Duluth Superior Symphony, and South Dakota Symphony.
-He has played with orchestras including Phoenix Symphony, Central Wisconsin Symphony Orchestra, Scottsdale Arts Orchestra, Musica Nova, Tucson Pops and the Tucson Symphony.
-He has played with the CWSO scholarship quartet, premiered several compositions with string quartet at the Museum of Musical Instruments in Phoenix, AZ and has performed on the UWSP radio broadcast “Acoustic Revival.”
-He also made a series of Jazz recordings through the Foulger Institute with acclaimed artists Allison Eldredge and Tom Landschoot.
-Jesse has performed with notable artists including Lang Lang, Andrea Bocelli, Pinchas Zukerman, Anne Akiko Meyers, the Trans-Siberian Orchestra, Curtis Stigers, the Juilliard String Quartet and John Williams.
+Jesse is an avid chamber musician.
+He is currently the assistant principal cellist of the Des Moines Symphony, and a member of Duluth Superior Symphony and South Dakota Symphony.
+He has played with orchestras including Phoenix Symphony, Tucson Symphony, Scottsdale Arts Orchestra, Musica Nova, Tucson Pops and Central Wisconsin Symphony Orchestra.
+He has performed with notable artists including Lang Lang, Andrea Bocelli, Pinchas Zukerman, Anne Akiko Meyers, the Trans-Siberian Orchestra, Curtis Stigers, the Juilliard String Quartet and John Williams.
+His versatile musical talent lead him to premiering several compositions with string quartet at the Museum of Musical Instruments in Phoenix, AZ, as well as performing on a series of Jazz recordings through the Foulger Institute with acclaimed artists Allison Eldredge and Tom Landschoot.

 © 2021 Rie Tanaka – All Rights Reserved